CargoBot

 Motivation

 I am particularly interested in cars and networking.
-This project combines multiple peripherals studied in the lab (PWM, GPIO, I2C, UART, Bluetooth) into a functional system.
+This project combines multiple peripherals studied in the lab (PWM, GPIO, I2C, UART (Bluetooth)) into a functional system.
 It is a challenge that clearly demonstrates technical effort - the difference in motor effort with and without cargo, and how to compensate for the load.
+It really excites me because I get to apply what I've learnt in electronics, microprocessor programming in Rust and really build a hardware product.

 Architecture